vishvAsa/vedAH_yajuH/meta/dANDekaraH/vedic-myth-tracts/_index.md

 68-90 91-117 118-140 141-198 199-277

 - New Light on the Vedic God, Savitr.
-- Aşura Varuna
+- Aṣura Varuṇa
-- Vişnu in the Veda
+- Viṣnu in the Veda
 - Pūsan, the Pastoral God of the Veda
 - Yama in the Veda
-- Vrtraha Indra
+- Vr̥traha Indra
 - Rudra in the Veda
 - Some Aspects of the Agni-Mythology in the Veda
 - A Vedic God and a Vedic Seer,
-  - Vedic God; Varuna
+  - Vedic God; Varuṇa
-  - Vedic Seer : Vasiştha
+  - Vedic Seer : Vasiṣṭha
 - Appendix : Indo-Europeanism and Vedic Mytbology
 - Abbreviations
 - Index